mackenzie-grimes-noaa/mackenzie-grimes-noaa/README.md

 - Stationed at the [National Oceanic and Atmospheric Administration (NOAA)](https://noaa.gov)'s [Global Systems Laboratory](https://gsl.noaa.gov)

 ### What I Do
-Develop cloud-native services and web tools for the Weather Informatics and Visualization Division, to help the National Weather Service and the public make impact-based decisions to protect lives and property.
+Develop cloud-native services and web tools for the Weather Informatics and Visualization Division, to help the National Weather Service and the public make impact-based decisions about the weather and help protect lives and property.

 Check out one of our projects: [Impact-based Decision Support Service Engine (IDSSE)](https://sites.gsl.noaa.gov/idss)